Why don’t more people dream of retiring young?

 Like stocks, Heidi’s rental investments may have a bad year, perhaps caused by vacancies or high repair costs.
 Or they may have had a great year with no repairs or vacancies.
 The important thing is that she’s properly calculated her average costs.

-With her diverse portfolio, Heidi can simply draw more money from her stock portfolio.
+With her diverse investment strategy, Heidi can simply draw more money from her stock portfolio.
 In good years, she can even invest more money in her stocks!

 Heidi can also invest in bonds, to add stability to her portfolio, but keep in mind that bonds suffer from inflation losses.
-Rental properties don’t have that problem, since rents rise alongside inflation.
+If the inflation rate runs hot at 4%, and her Treasury bonds pay only 3%, she actually loses 1% each year.
+Rental properties don’t have that problem, since rents rise alongside inflation (more on hedging against inflation here).
+It’s why I replace bonds with real estate in my own portfolio, which says nothing of the higher annual returns you can earn on real estate.

 For a better grip on how real estate and stocks counterbalance each other well, read this breakdown of real estate vs. stocks for retirement income.